 Blueberry muffins are the best.
 This blueberry muffin recipe was first shared on this blog on October 12, 2015.
 I’m sharing it again because it’s so good – and because I’ve been making it a lot recently.

 I searched high and low for a good, easy blueberry muffin recipe.
 I found this one and changed it to fit the size of our family.
-They love it, and I do, too.
+They love it, and so do I.

-I like it because it makes two dozen muffins and I can put half in the freezer for another time.
-Not only are the muffins scrumptious, they’re easy to mix and pop into the oven.
+I like it because it makes two dozen muffins.
+I can put half in the freezer for another time.
+Not only are these blueberry muffins scrumptious, they’re easy to mix and pop into the oven.

 Combine your flour, sugar, baking powder and kosher salt into a large bowl.
 Make sure you whisk it well, or you’ll end up with heavier parts of some ingredients in your muffins.
 Not a good thing!
 (Ask me how I know).

 Add eggs and vegetable oil together and then add enough milk to make three cups total.
 Mix the wet in with the dry.
 Don’t beat it – just mix it until all the dry is mingled with the wet.
 The batter will be thick.

 Then carefully add your blueberries.
 Don’t whisk, don’t stir, don’t whip, and don’t beat.
 Just fold the berries into the batter.